vbem/multi-runners/README.md

 ./mr.bash pat2token --org <ORG-NAME>
 ```

-To setup two self-hosted runners on *VM-A* for your GitHub organization:
+To setup two self-hosted runners on *VM-Runners* for your GitHub organization:
 ```bash
 ./mr.bash add --org <ORG-NAME> --dotenv 'all_proxy=socks5a://localhost:7890'
 ./mr.bash add --org <ORG-NAME> --dotenv 'all_proxy=socks5a://localhost:7890'